Smiley-Boy00/smitools/README.md

 ### Maya Source Code:
 Maya to Unreal Exporter (MtoU Maya side): ver.
 1.0<br />
 Flexible Shape Creator Library (FLS): ver.
 1.0<br />
 UE Control Rig Shapes Maker & Exporter: ver.
-1.0<br />
+0.2.0<br />

 ### Unreal Engine Source Code:
 Maya to Unreal Loader (Mtou Unreal side): ver.
-1.0<br />
+0.1.0<br />
 Unreal Mtou Reload Button: ver.
-1.0<br />
+0.1.0<br />

 ## Installation Process:
-- Download the smitools_Plugin.zip file and extract its contents
+- Download the smitools.zip file and extract its contents
 ### Maya Side:
 - Place the folder contents into your Maya directory folder and inside your plug-ins folder, if no plug-ins folder exists create one: <br />
   /maya/plug-ins (the maya folder is usually found in the documents folder).<br />
-  IMPORTANT: Do not place the smitools_Plugin folder itself, just its contents.
+  IMPORTANT: Do not place the smitools folder itself, just its contents.
 - Inside Maya, go to Windows -> Settings/Preferences -> Plug-in Manager.<br />
   In the Plug-in Manager enable the Smiley_Tools.py plugin, a tab named "Smiley Tools" should appear where you can start using the tools.
 ### Unreal Side: